 Small business owners often don’t have the time required to research investment opportunities.
 As sales and profits grow, capital can build up in checking and low-returning accounts.
 This earns very little return on the accumulated cash.

-Financial advisors, like the experienced professionals at Argent Bridge, can help business owners efficiently allocate their financial assets, including interest bearing instruments, stock market investments, and retirement accounts.
+Financial advisors, like the experienced professionals at Argent Bridge, can help business owners efficiently allocate their financial assets, including interest-bearing instruments, stock market investments, and retirement accounts.
 These actions play a critical role in achieving the long-term financial objectives for small business owners.

 Exit Strategy for Your Small Business

 Eventually, a small business owner will likely exit the company.
 This may be in the form of selling, transferring ownership, or at the time of death.
-Insurance plays a key role in facilitating an exit in the even of death.
+Insurance plays a key role in facilitating an exit in the event of death.
 However, selling or transferring ownership can be a complex and overwhelming process.
 It requires knowledge and experience of factors such as the effects of the sale on employee benefits and taxes.

 [Related: When to Consider a Buyout]

 Establishing employee retirement plans and other benefits is a great way to minimize turnover and retain valuable employees.
 Many companies offer a 401(k) or other defined-contribution retirement plans for employees to participate in.
 Because of time restraints and the complexity of these plans, small businesses often require a financial advisor to set up and maintain these accounts.
-Your advisor can help you establish and install a plan like this in your company.
+Your advisor can help you establish and administer a plan like this in your company.
 Furthermore, these plans may also qualify the company for a corporate tax break.

 Meet With One of Our Experienced Financial Advisors in Vienna, VA